2110423-2019-2/KK_BackEnd/README.md

 	cd into root cc-be directory
 	$ python3 manage.py runserver
-	To authenticate, POST to /auth/ then put the token in the head as such {'Authorization': 'Token <token>'}
+	To authenticate, POST to /auth/ then put the token in the header as such {'Authorization': 'Token <token>'}

 ## Available Command